rrw4/cdf-rules-doc/rules.md

 -	FA$ balances will be tracked and updated through a Google spreadsheet.
 -	The exact start and deadline dates for all Free Agency phases will be set during the season.
+- Injury Exception vote:
+	- An owner may call an injury exception vote while he is winning or has won a player auction, and the value of the player changed substantially while the owner was winning the auction or after the auction concluded (example: Nate Burleson injury during 2013 season).
+The value change would most commonly be due to injury but may be caused by other off the field events; it is at the discretion of the owner to call an injury exception vote as he sees fit.
+	- The owner must email the league and bring up that he is calling for an injury exception vote for an auction, and must get half of the league (6+ owners) other than himself to agree to waive the auction.
+The owner must get the necessary votes by the next Sunday kickoff, or 7 days after calling the vote if during the offseason or preseason.
+	- If the vote passes, the player goes back to the free agent pool and may be bid on in subsequent auctions, and the owner has the FA$ credited back to his balance.
+	- If the vote does not pass, the auction is processed as usual; the player is added to the roster of the owner and the FA$ is deducted from his balance.
+	- Google group reference
+    	- Injury exception vote from Nate Burleson injury (9/24/13): https://groups.google.com/d/topic/chicago-dynasty-football/o5os5ZN1kLc/discussion

  **Offseason Free Agency:**